vuestorefront/storefront-ui/apps/docs/components/components/navbarbottom.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The Navbar bottom component is used as navigation on mobile devices.
+Usually has links to the most common places on a website like homepage.
 ---
 # Navbar Bottom

-The Navbar bottom component is used as navigation on mobile devices.
-Usually has links to the most common places on a website like homepage.
+{{ $frontmatter.description }}

+<Generate />

+## Notes

 [Navbar Bottom Item](navbarbottomitem.html) component can be used as list item element.

-<Generate />

 ## Props